dcinadr/curse-monterey/README.md

 ### Data Storage

 Persistent data must be stored in Redis 3.2.6.
-This is available via Docker+Kitematic (https://www.docker.com) and is .
+This is available via Docker+Kitematic (https://www.docker.com).

 ## Spec